 Many carers record in diaries.
 The Fostering Network strongly advise you to maintain a separate notebook for each child rather than use a diary, which should only be used as a record of dates of activities.
-Children and Families expects you to keep a separate record for each child in placement.
+Brighton and Hove Fostering Service expects you to keep a separate record for each child in placement.

 Parent and baby carers' recording has to be particularly precise, as developmental changes in the child and any change in parental care have to be charted.
 Parent and baby carer records are part of an assessment, which a Children's Guardian from the court may wish to read and copy for use in a hearing.
 Though attendance at court is rare, parent and baby carers need to be prepared for this and will receive support from the child’s social worker and their supervising social worker.